contractcops/auditingroadmap/Mastering Ethereum Book/Chapter 6 - Transactions.md

 Valid transactions are eventually included in a block of transactions and thus - recorded to the Ethereum blockchain.
 Transactions also modify the state of the Ethereum singleton, either by adding to a balance of an account or by invoking some functionality of a contract.

 > Such changes are kept in the form of a transaction receipt, as well as any events that may come together with it.

+> Important note:
+>
+> tx.origin != msg.sender
+>
+> The transaction origin(tx.origin) is the EOA that initiated the transaction.
+>
+> The msg.sender can be any contract/EOA that invoked the function